-The Investment Committee monitors the duration of the assets on a regular basis and will often make a decision to lower the duration or interest rate sensitivity of the bond portfolio if it believes that we are entering environment where interest rates are likely to rise in order to limit the impact on the market value of the portfolio.
+The Investment Committee monitors the duration of the assets on a regular basis and will often make a decision to lower the duration or interest rate sensitivity of the bond portfolio if it believes that we are entering a period where interest rates are likely to rise in order to limit the impact on the market value of the portfolio.

-The Group neither held debentures loans at 31 December 2017 nor 31 December 2016.
+The Group did not hold debenture loans at 31 December 2018 or 31 December 2017.